eddmann/eddmann.github.io/_posts/2014/2014-05-11-reversing-a-unicode-string-in-php-using-utf-16-be-le.md

 ---
 layout: post
 title: 'Reversing a Unicode String in PHP using UTF-16BE/LE'
-meta: 'Explaining how to reverse a Unicode String using UTF-16 and Endianness in PHP.'
+meta: 'Learn how to reverse a Unicode string in PHP using UTF-16 endianness conversion for accurate results.'
+tags: php
 ---

-Last week I was bit by the Unicode encoding issue when trying to naively manipulate a user's input using PHP's built-in string functions.
+Last week I was bitten by the Unicode encoding issue when trying to naively manipulate a user's input using PHP's built-in string functions.
 PHP simply assumes that all characters are a single byte (octet) and the provided functions use this assumption when processing a string.
-In this article I will not be going into depth on the subject of Unicode representations, I feel this topic deserves it's own series of articles.
+In this article I will not be going into depth on the subject of Unicode representations.
+I feel this topic deserves its own series of articles.
 However, you should be aware that in 'Western Europe' we commonly only use the basic [ASCII](http://en.wikipedia.org/wiki/ASCII) character-set (consisting of 7 bytes).
 This makes the transition to the popular 'UTF-8' Unicode representation almost seamless, as the two map one-to-one.
-I wish to however, discuss how to reverse a Unicode string (UTF-8) using a combination of [endianness](http://en.wikipedia.org/wiki/Endianness) magic and the ['strrev'](http://www.php.net/manual/en/function.strrev.php) function.
+I wish to, however, discuss how to reverse a Unicode string (UTF-8) using a combination of [endianness](http://en.wikipedia.org/wiki/Endianness) magic and the ['strrev'](http://www.php.net/manual/en/function.strrev.php) function.

 <!--more-->